vicilanaya/gallibrary/README.md

 # gallibrary
 GAL Resource Library

-This project is in progress.
+This project is in progress at http://gallibrary.rf.gd/.